Curious about options trading … but unclear about how it works or how to get started?

 - Tech tools.
 Be sure to check out StocksToTrade’s awesome service powered by Oracle!
 Find great trades faster with the power of technology.

-Give it a try today with our 14-day trial for just $7!
+Try it today with our 14-day trial for just $7!

 Conclusion

-And just like any other trading style, it’s extremely important to educate yourself.
+Just like any trading style, it’s important to educate yourself.
 Learn the market mechanics and how options trading works before risking your hard-earned cash.